 The first portion of the examination includes visual acuity testing and an external examination.
 The pupils need to be dilated for the second part of the exam.
 Dilation drops are put in the eyes and it takes approximately 45 minutes for the eyes to dilate adequately, so we recommend that you take your child out of the office for refreshments or to run errands, and then return.

-The second segment of your appointment includes testing to determine if your child requires glasses.
+The second segment of the appointment includes testing to determine if your child requires glasses.
 We will perform a painless examination to view the interior of your child's eye.

 Due to distractions and space constraints, we request that other children do not accompany the child-patient to their appointment.